-Children who are lesbian, gay, bisexual or transgender (LGBT)
+Children who are lesbian, gay, bisexual or gender questioning15

-We recognise that the fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.
+We recognise that a child or a young person being lesbian gay or bisexual is not in itself an inherent risk factor for harm.
+However, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian gay or bisexual (whether they are or not) can be just as vulnerable as children who identify as LGBT.